hadesbox/copyS3part/README.md

 [luix@boxita copyMultipartS3]$
 ```

-I know that lambda functions are meant to execute small tasks, but I wanted to push the limits on the API and test if its possible to move big files within or less than 60 seconds with a lambda fucntion, so I've started and wrote my on program using AWS SDK for Node (because of its async nature) and go (surprise... concurrency!!!!).
+I know that lambda functions are meant to execute small tasks, but I wanted to push the limits on the API and test if it's possible to move big files within or less than 60 seconds with a lambda function, so I've started and wrote my own program using AWS SDK for Node (because of it's async nature) and go (surprise... concurrency!!!!).

 There were not big differences between go and node programs, both were faster than the CLI, chunk size may affect times, but for the ones we tested this was not a problem (this may  different with files of  several GB of size)